jeffbean/homesetup/README.md

 ## Quick Start

-- Clone the repo and review the `Brewfile` and `setup/defaults.sh`.
+- Clone the repo and review `config/Brewfile` and `setup/defaults.sh`.
 - Base is the default profile (Starship, assistants off).
 - Pick a profile and apply:
   - `make profile PROFILE=base` (Starship prompt, assistants disabled)